jaydai0007/vega-lite-examples/README.md

 # vega-lite-examples
-This repository contains vega-lite example for FIT3179.
+This repository contains vega-lite examples for FIT3179.

 ## Simple stacked bar chart
 A simple demo of a normalised stacked bar chart.